gabbo89/EEA2024-2025/docs/2a_Bismark_file_descr.md

 ## (Optional) BedGraph output
 {: .no_toc }
 The Bismark methylation extractor can optionally also output a file in bedGraph format which uses 0-based genomic start and 1- based end coordinates.
-The file will be sorted by chromosomal coordinates and looks like:
+The file `*bedGraph.gz` will be sorted by chromosomal coordinates and looks like:
 The columns are as follows:
-1. `chromosome`
+1. **chromosome**
-2. ``start position``
+2. **start position**
-3. `end position`
+3. **end position**
-4. `methylation percentage`
+4. **methylation percentage**

-Since the methylation percentage is _per se_ not informative of the read coverage at the specific position, a `*.cov.gz` file is also created (using 1-based genomic coordinates) that feature 2 additional columns, which add the read coverage of detected methylated or unmethylated reads at a position:
+Since the methylation percentage is _per se_ not informative of the read coverage at the specific position, a `*bismark.cov.gz` file is also created (using 1-based genomic coordinates) that feature 2 additional columns, which add the read coverage of detected methylated or unmethylated reads at a position:
 1. `chromosome`
 2. `start position`
 3. `end position`